peter-fogg/writing-a-c-compiler/README.md

 - Have a nice time I guess?

-The project is through chapter 12 (unsigned ints) along with all the preceding extra credit as of early June 2026.
+The project is through chapter 13 (doubles) along with all the extra credit as of early June 2026.